 Our Compensation Committee consists of four directors: James M. Ringler, John O'Leary, Richard A. Pattarozzi, and Joseph Rinaldi.
 Mr. Ringler serves as its chairperson.
-The principal duties of the Compensation Committee include:
+Our Board has determined that each of these directors meets the independence requirements of compensation committee members under SEC rules.